-The modern Web is made up of an enormous number of documents that have been created using HTML.
+The current Web is primarily made up of an enormous number of documents that have been created using HTML.
 These documents contain significant amounts of structured data, which is largely unavailable to tools and applications.
 When publishers can express this data more completely, and when tools can read it, a new world of user functionality becomes available, letting users transfer structured data between applications and web sites, and allowing browsing applications to improve the user experience: an event on a web page can be directly imported into a user's desktop calendar; a license on a document can be detected so that users can be informed of their rights automatically; a photo's creator, camera setting information, resolution, location and topic can be published as easily as the original photo itself, enabling structured search and sharing.

-RDFa is a specification for attributes to be used with languages such as HTML and XHTML to express structured data.
+RDFa is a specification for attributes to express structured data in any markup language.
+This document specifies how to use RDFa with XHTML.
 The rendered, hypertext data of XHTML is reused by the RDFa markup, so that publishers don't need to repeat significant data in the document content.
-This document only specifies the use of the RDFa attributes with XHTML.
-The underlying abstract representation is RDF [RDF-PRIMER [p.82]], which lets publishers build their own vocabulary, extend others, and evolve their vocabulary with maximal interoperability over time.
+The underlying abstract representation is RDF [RDF-PRIMER [p.84]], which lets publishers build their own vocabulary, extend others, and evolve their vocabulary with maximal interoperability over time.
 The expressed structure is closely tied to the data, so that rendered data can be copied and pasted along with its relevant structure.